silvacms/documentation/source/silva/contents/base.rst

 Regular content
 ~~~~~~~~~~~~~~~

-First in the products directory you must create a 'configure.zcml'
+In the products directory you must create a ``configure.zcml`` file
-file this file will register your new content type with Zope.
+this file will register your new content type with Zope.

 .. code-block:: xml